 These are the main Google Ad Grant compliance rules to keep in mind.
 We would recommend, for a lot of these things, checking them at least weekly.
 There are other requirements that maybe don’t have to be dealt with as often, like the annual survey, but a lot of these different things should really be addressed on a weekly basis, like low quality score, keywords, or ads or keywords with a really low click-through-rate.

-These are most of the compliance rules.
-This is a constantly evolving landscape, so depending on when you watch this video versus when it was produced, there may be additional rules that are now in place.
+This is a constantly evolving landscape, so depending on when you watch this video or read this article versus when it was produced, there may be additional rules that are now in place.
 But this will at least get you started.
-There are great resources available on Google’s website that go through each of the compliance requirements in a little bit more detail.
-If you do have questions, please feel free to just ask in the comments below.
+Please check out Google’s Ad Grants Policy Compliance Guide for the most current information.
+If you do have questions, please feel free to drop us a line.
 We’d be happy to answer those for you.
-Thank you so much.
-I hope this has been helpful and best of luck with your Google Ad Grant compliance work.
-Thank you.